• Skip to main content

 Step 1 - Rinse and soak

-You will need ¼ cup (100g) of quinoa, a mason jar with either a sprouting lid or a muslin cloth and rubber band.
+You will need raw uncooked quinoa and a mason jar with a sprouting lid or piece of cheesecloth and rubber band.

 Using a fine-mesh strainer, thoroughly wash the seeds in fresh cool water over the sink or a large bowl.